Thriving in Nursing: Career Advice for Success and Fulfillment in the Healthcare Industry

 Never Stop Learning

-Some less obvious or more time consuming choices would be attending conferences, signing up for classes in various certifications, going back to school for higher education, or joining and regularly attending a nursing organization’s meetings.
-Doing so not only keeps the mind sharp and able to implement new techniques when the need arises, the accumulated knowledge can be translated into resume experience which primes a career path for a career change no matter the place or year.
+Some less obvious or more time consuming choices would be attending conferences.
+Or, signing up for classes in various certifications, going back to school for higher education.
+Or joining and regularly attending a nursing organization’s meetings.
+Doing so not only keeps the mind sharp and able to implement new techniques when the need arises.
+And the accumulated knowledge can transform into resume experience.
+And this primes a career path for a career change no matter the place or year.

-As individuals, people tend to do things very routinely as part of their day, but just stepping out to listen or observe new people can unlock carefully refined methods that a more experienced nurse has honed over decades of service.
-Those tips— often hidden in plain sight— may require some humility and vulnerability in asking for help, but if well implemented may be exactly what leads to a promotion.
+As individuals, people tend to do things very routinely as part of their day.
+But just stepping out to listen or observe new people can unlock carefully refined methods that a more experienced nurse has honed over decades of service.
+Those tips— often hidden in plain sight— may require some humility and vulnerability in asking for help.
+But if well implemented may be exactly what leads to a promotion.
 And if that doesn’t work out, reaching out to a contact from the local nursing club can put someone on track for a career change.
-It’s all about wh

 0 Comments